cpressey/Ahead-of-Time-eval/README.md

 those arguments as things that we can compute ahead-of-time.

-The resolution to this is to have the function that takes syntax to syntax, produce as its output syntax which represents another function — one with arguments.
+The resolution to this is to have the function that takes syntax to syntax, produce as its output a function which takes arguments.
 And it is those arguments that are the runtime arguments of the macro.

-### Example of Ergonomic Macro
+#### Example of Ergonomic Macro

 As an example, if we were to try to define a Perl-like `unless` form in our putative Scheme-like language, we might have